MicrosoftDocs/memdocs/memdocs/intune/protect/mobile-threat-defense.md

 ### Connector status

-One you add a Mobile Threat Defense connector to your tenant, the status will show one of the following states:
+Once you add a Mobile Threat Defense connector to your tenant, the status will show one of the following states:

 * **Unavailable**: Connector setup is not complete.
 There may be additional steps or permissions required within Intune or the MTD partner for this status to change to **Available**.
 * **Available**: Connectur setup is complete.
 Atleast 1 platform toggle must be turned on for this status to change to **Enabled**.